News

 P – Preliminary, R – Revised, B – Benchmarked

-• In October 2024 there were 622 unique online job postings in the southeastern Idaho labor market area, which increased 17% from the prior month at 532 and 8% over the year at 578.
-The median job posting duration was 15 days, up three days from September and up six days from October 2023.
+• In March 2025 there were 1,520 unique online job postings in the southeastern Idaho labor market area, which decreased 5.6% from the prior month at 1,439 postings and 4.7% over the year at 1,452 postings.
+The median job posting duration was 29 days, a decrease of six days from February and an increase of three days from March 2024.

 Figure 2.

-Top 10 occupations by unique job postings in southeastern Idaho, October 2024Postings,
+Top 10 occupations by unique job postings in southeastern IdahoPostings,

 Postings,